kropaya/kropaya-bootstrap-attempt-2/goals.md

 Goals for the language and environment.

+Generalised places.
+First class labels + polymorphic row types.
+Explicit quantification - exists, forall, mu, maybe nu, fresh, maybe lambda?
+Linear variables and becoming types.
+Polarised types - positive and negative positions.

+Algebraic effects + capabilities.

+A staged computation story that works without needing separate compilation or files.
+Some kind of notion of 'chunks' or partial evaluation fragments for the read-eval cycle, so that the reader can be modified even with the execution model that has no notion of source files.

 A fantasy language, unhindered by reality.

 Ur-Principle: Like Atomish, but starting from first class labels and row polymorphism instead of starting from message sends to activatable cells.